Facts about Harriet Tubman

 After the Civil War began in 1861 she also served the Union as a scout, spy and nurse.
 Her success at shepherding others to safety earned her the nickname “the Moses of her People” and made her a lasting symbol of the American anti-slavery movement.

 In 2016, the U.S. Treasury announced that Harriet Tubman would replace President Andrew Jackson as the face on the $20 bill.
-However, the actual redesign and arrival of the new bill is not expected to take place for several years.
+However, the redesign and publication of the new bill was later put on hold by the Donald Trump administration.